 MONTGOMERY, Ala.
 (AP) - A summary of action in the Alabama Legislature on Wednesday, a committee meeting day:

--Senate Judiciary Committee approved a bill to increase the penalties for motorists who flee police officers.
+-Senate Judiciary Committee approved a bill to expand the number of people who can witness executions.
 Goes to Senate.

 -House and Senate meet at 10 a.m.
 Thursday.

 -Senate Commerce, Transportation and Utilities Committee meets at 8:30 a.m.
 Thursday in the Joint Briefing Room at the Statehouse.

 -Senate Children, Youth Affairs and Human Resources Committee meets at 9:30 a.m Thursday in room 610 in the Statehouse to consider three bills affecting sex crimes.

 -Senate Governmental Affairs Committee meets at 9:30 a.m.
 Thursday in room 727 to consider bills continuing the existence of several state boards.

 "This lowers to 150 the number of signatures required in some House districts.
 That's less than a morning standing in front of Wal-Mart with a petition." - Rep. Ken Guin, D-Carbon Hill, arguing against a bill that would make it easier for independent and third party candidates to get on the ballot in Alabama.